-The first semester of an extensive two-year program preparing the student for a skilled job in the field of welding.
-Training in all phases toward manipulative skills begins with trade safety, study of practical mathematics as applied to trade work, oxygen-fuel gas cutting, stick electrodes in various joints and positions and related theory.
+This class provides a basis for all intermediate and advanced level courses.
+It is the first course of an extensive two-year program preparing the student for a skilled job in the field of welding.
+Beginning with trade safety, it provides training in manipulative skills in all phases of oxygen-fuel gas cutting, stick electrodes in various joints and positions, introduces GMAW, PAC, CAC-A, and related theory.
+Repeatable once for credit.
+Students will need to purchase some safety equipment.